jambolo/advent-of-code-2024/README.md

 Trivial again.
 Luckily, Haskell has a regex library and the solution wasn't too hard to figure out once I figured out how to use the regex library.

 ### Day 4
 Trivial.
-I added a little cleverness, but otherwise I just did it in a strightforward way.
+I added a little cleverness, but otherwise I just did it in a straightforward way.
 I'm glad Haskell has some comprehension and range support.

 ### Day 5
 Simple enough.
 Haskell seems to have a decent collection of containers.

+### Day 6
+I started to develop an optimized solution because I was afraid that part 2 would require it.
+It was taking a long time to implement, so I just implemented the simple solution and that turned out to be ok.

+My initial solution for part 2 was too low.
+I did not put an obstacle at the starting point because that didn't seem to make sense.
+But, when I included an obstacle at the starting point, I got the correct answer.
+I'm not happy about that.

+Haskell insisted that I change a complex (though straightforward) if-then-else structure returning Bool to an equivalent complicated logical expression.
+I prefer the if-then-else because it is much easier to read, but Haskell kept insisting so I acquiesced.